-Present law authorizes the acceptance by a public servant of anything of economic value as a gift or gratuity from any person when the value of such gift or gratuity does not exceed \$100 per event.
-Proposed law further provides that the public servant may not receive gifts valued more than \$200 in a calendar year.
-Present law authorizes acceptance by a public servant of flowers or donations in connection with the death of a family member.
-Proposed law further provides that the donation may only be to a 501(c)(3) charitable organization and provides that the donation or flowers may not exceed the value of \$200.
+Present law authorizes the acceptance by a public servant of anything of economic value as a gift or gratuity from any person for flowers or a donation in connection with the death of an immediate family member when the value of such gift or gratuity does not exceed \$100 per event.
+Proposed law increases the value of the flowers or donation to \$200 per event and provides that donations be made only to a Section 501 organization.

-Proposed law authorizes acceptance by a public servant of seasonal or holiday foods and non-alcoholic beverages that commemorate a religious or state holiday not to exceed \$200 in value per event and per calendar year.
+Proposed law authorizes acceptance by a public servant of seasonal or holiday foods and nonalcoholic beverages that commemorate a religious or state holiday not to exceed the value provided for in present law for food, drink, and refreshments that a public servant may receive from a prohibited source.